<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=643855279873876&amp;ev=PageView&amp;noscript=1">

 How can high school counselors assist students who are chosen for verification?

-I explain that EVERYTHING must match up (address changes from the tax year can trip up families who move often or are in ‘transition/homeless’).
+I explain that everything must match up (address changes from the tax year can trip up families who move often or are in transition/homeless).
 They must also have their social security number correct.

 I also have stamps for students to purchase (our district cannot afford to give them out for free) in my office.
 Students rarely send mail via the post office and they have no idea where to purchase stamps.
-They also rarely have cash but they will find the money in order to have their financial aid information processed.
+They also rarely have cash but they'll find the money to have their financial aid information processed.
 I personally believe anything and everything I can do to break down the barriers for my students to get to college is part of my job.
 These little steps have assisted my students to have a higher completion rate for verification.
 To me, it is worth the little extra effort.

 Help your students nail their personal statements - Scoir and College Essay Guy Course